-Accidental injury benefit You Pay Accidental injury benefit We cover outpatient restorative services necessary to promptly repair (but not replace) sound natural teeth until treatment is completed.
+Accidental injury benefit You Pay Accidental injury benefit We cover outpatient restorative services performed within 12 months of an accident to repair (but not replace) sound natural teeth.
 20% of the Plan allowance and any difference between our allowance and the billed amount (No Deductible) The need for these services must result from an accidental injury from an external force such as a blow or fall that requires immediate attention (not from biting or chewing).